rangoiv/Lumen/lumenfront/README.md

 `$ npm run dev`

-You can change the port like this:
+You can change the port to run on this:

-`$ npm run dev -- -p 3005`
+`$ npm run dev -- -p <PORT NUMBER>`

 Server is up and running, go check your browser!
+For this app to be fully functional lumenback should also be running (check other README for that), needed for api requests.